mbest1813/documentation/v2/clickstream/sources/meteorjs.md

 ## MeteorJS

-***Note**: This package is not being actively developed or maintained by Astronomer.
+***Note**: This package is not being actively developed or maintained by MetaRouter.
 However, it is still functional.
 If you would like to contribute to the package, please submit a pull request or email pete@astronomer.io.*

 If you're using the Meteor JavaScript app platform and haven't instrumented your app for user analytics yet, our [Meteor Package](https://atmospherejs.com/astronomerio/core) will instrument for you automatically!

-***Note**: If you are using the package `percolatestudio:segment.io`, you will need to remove this before installing Astronomer.
+***Note**: If you are using the package `percolatestudio:segment.io`, you will need to remove this before installing MetaRouter.
 This packages sets a global `analytics` object and makes the package unfunctional.*

 ```js
 {